NoListen/DeepWhat/tsp/README.md

 ![Result Path/Lopp](data/tsp_100.png?raw=true)

-It's promising to adjust the mean and scale to find better path in `soft_random_select_swap`.
-These parameters determine how you care about the distances in neighbors exchange.

 # TODO
 - Restore the previous best path if the search algorithm can't find better one in a long time which may be caused by going too far.